paulfioravanti/steno-dictionaries/dictionaries/README.md

   emoji.
 I know there are
   [more comprehensive dictionaries][di-steno-dictionaries/dictionaries/emoji.json]
   out there, but I don't think I need them all right now.

+- **Gaming**: containing outlines related to video games.

+- **Numbers**: containing number-specific entries that _do not_ currently have a named entry in the main Plover dictionary.

 - **Q&A**: containing briefs related to switching between different people or lines of questioning in a conversation.
 More information about the concept of